It’s the season for Girl Scout Cookies! My daughter is an active Girl Scout. And this year, I am a co-leader. I’m seriously involved now!!! LOL

 Why do Girl Scout cookie sales matter?

-Spend 5 min talking about why Girl Scout cookies sales are important.
+Spend five minutes talking about why Girl Scout cookies sales are important.
 When it’s time to start selling, ask her why she thinks it’s important.
 It’s easy to get caught in the mechanics of the sale and miss out on the reason why she is selling in the first place.
-This can go a long way into motivating her to get involved.
+By reminding her of why she is selling, it will keep her motivated.

 (Note: Girl Scouts doesn’t require girls to sell which creates an open environment.
 But I often wonder if people know the benefits of why you might want to sell.
 I get there might be real reasons why girls can’t get involved – hard living conditions, lack of space or lack of support.
 But for those who do get involved, it’s great to have a conversation to help your girl connect the dots.)